For our Canadian Viewers

 While over-the-air broadcasts reach beyond U.S. borders into Canada, online video may be subject to geo-filtering, which restricts the areas in Canada that can view PBS content.
 The terms of our agreements with producers and distrbutors sometimes limits streaming ability for some PBS programs outside the United States.
 How to watch us.

-Sample with Canadian Topics
+Sample shows with Canadian Topics

 Vermont PBS and RETN partner to air four films from the National Film Board of Canada.
 All four films provide unique views and explore the interesting people of Montreal.
 Dubbed “Of Montreal,” the series is an exploration of various aspects of life and culture in Montreal.
 Watch now!